Rupali4692/git-github/README.md

 # git-github
-This is for project which we can add
+This is for project in which I can add